 SCIENT·MANIFESTO

 Less waste

 Less capital exposed prematurely.
 Less rework.
-Less effort consumed by poorly chosen direction.
+Less effort consumed by a poorly chosen direction.

 Better decisions

-More learning, better decision quality, and a higher probability of relevant results when it is time to expand the bet.
+More learning, better decision quality, and a greater probability of relevant results when it is time to expand the bet.

+SCIENT·MANIFESTO